mozilla/leadership-training/index.md

 ### About the Program

 Our fourth cohort of Mozilla Open Leaders starts in September 2017!
-We’re looking for Open Project Leaders to fuel the Internet Health movement by engaging more contributors in their work and connecting with other leaders in the Mozilla Network. **Apply to be an Open Project Lead today!**
+We’re looking for Open Project Leaders to fuel the Internet Health movement by engaging more contributors in their work and connecting with other leaders in the Mozilla Network.

 ![](/leadership-training/img/mozfest.jpeg)